Keygen

-A key generator, commonly abbreviated as keygen, is a computer program that generates a product key and/or serial number necessary for product activation of an application software.
+A key generator, commonly abbreviated as keygen /ˌkiːˈdʒɛn/, is a computer program that generates a product key and/or serial number necessary for product activation of an application software.
 Keygens may be legitimately distributed by software manufacturers for licensing software in commercial environments where software has been licensed in bulk for an entire site or enterprise, or they may be developed and distributed illegitimately in circumstances of copyright infringement or software piracy.

 Illegitimate key generators are typically programmed and distributed by software crackers in the warez scene.
 These keygens often play music (taking from the tradition of cracktros), which may include the genres dubstep, chiptunes, sampled loops, or anything that the programmer desires.
 Such chiptunes are often made in music trackers, and are mostly preferred due to their small size.
 Such keygens can have artistic user interfaces or kept simple and display only a cracking group or cracker's logo.

 Software licensing

 A software license is a legal instrument that governs the usage and distribution of computer software.
 Often, such licenses are enforced by implementing in the software a product activation or digital rights management (DRM) mechanism, seeking to prevent unauthorized use of the software by issuing a code sequence that must be entered into the application when prompted or stored in its configuration.